harness/developer-hub/docs/cloud-cost-management/get-started/key-concepts.md

 ### Node Cost

-Node cost is calculated based on the public pricing API of the cloud platform.
+If no cloud connector is configured, node cost is calculated based on the public pricing API of the cloud platform.
+If there is a cloud connector configured for either AWS or Azure, cost is trued up.

 > **☆ NOTE —** For ECS clusters, you can replace nodes with container instances and pods with tasks.